-Reactive Trader Cloud is our real-time, fully open-source showcase FX trading platform.
+Reactive Trader is our real-time, fully open-source showcase FX trading platform.
 We recently integrated it with OpenFin Desktop (formerly OpenFin Cloud Services – you can take a look at our blog post here to learn more).
-We’re now excited to announce that Reactive Trader Cloud has implemented the new OpenFin Platform API!
+We’re now excited to announce that Reactive Trader has implemented the new OpenFin Platform API!

 The OpenFin Platform API is now available in OpenFin runtime 14+, and represents a significant upgrade to the Layouts 1.0 Service.
-In this article, we’ll describe what features are available in this new release, and then give you an overview on how we upgraded our showcase application, Reactive Trader, to take advantage of them.
+In this article, we’ll describe what features are available in this new release, and then give you an overview of how we upgraded our showcase application, Reactive Trader, to take advantage of them.

 Snapshots in the Platform API

 With the new Platform API, the layouts service is completely integrated into the runtime, and available under the platform namespace.
 It now supports tabbed views, grid views, and even separate window configurations for greater UI flexibility.
 Since the layout service was an integral part of the OpenFin ecosystem, having it integrated directly into the API will accelerate development and ensure greater compatibility and stability in your OpenFin applications.

 To replace workspaces, the Platform API introduces a new concept called snapshots.
 Each time you save a snapshot, you’re saving your desktop state with child window information, layout and view positioning, and custom application state.
 For layouts, the Platform API offers similar functionality, but it now composes the desktop experience into views.

 As you can see below, the Platform API now allows you to easily preconfigure a set of snapshots which you can then apply to desktops across your organization at the click of a button.